 They've also created a web-based miniseries called "Blood Rush," starring Roy, Felicity, and Bose Electronics.

-Babylon 5: The Zima sign in the episode "TKO" may seem like a straight playing, but Word Of God is that the sign was added purely as a joke, and they were not compensated for it.
+Babylon 5: The Zima sign in the episode "TKO" may seem like a straight playing, but Word of God is that the sign was added purely as a joke, and they were not compensated for it.

-The Biggest Loser: Frequently has the trainers recommend low-calorie foods and weight-loss products to the contestants.
+The Biggest Loser frequently has the trainers recommend low-calorie foods and weight-loss products to the contestants.

 Everyone except for Sam has a Razr, unless they're tearing it apart to make a bomb.

 Some egregious examples can be found here and here.
 Because yes, a simple snack needs some five minutes to explain all the benefits of why you should eat it instead of simply eating it and not having to awkwardly delve in like a normal person.
-And Cheddar Chex Mix are the best kind anyway!
+And Cheddar Chex Mix is the best kind anyway!